PROGRESS NOT PERFECTION IN DECLUTTERING: WHY DECLUTTERING DOESN’T HAVE TO BE PERFECT

 But, I encourage you to face that fear, declutter slowly but steadily.
 Make clear, well thought-out decisions about what you want to keep and what you’re ready to get rid of, and if you make a mistake, own it.
 You made the best decision you could at the time, with the intention of creating a better life and home for yourself and your family.
 One little mistake won’t be the end of the world.

 Wanting to declutter perfectly can lead to great frustration.
 We wonder why we can’t make decisions, find it difficult to let go of items, worry about getting rid of the wrong things.
-When we get frustrated, we lose motivation and give up.
+When we get frustrated, we lose motivation, get stuck in a decluttering rut and give up.
 Keep calm, start fresh tomorrow, explore exactly what you’re frustrated about and why it’s making you feel bad.

 7. Focusing on the outcome